 - Get protection from the unexpected.
 Cash reserves can be a lifesaver between jobs or when your business is hurt due to economic declines.
 They also help in case of an expensive repair or healthcare expense.

 - Free up time for retirement.
 If you are able to save and invest your money responsibly, you can grow it at a high rate over the years, getting an unbelievable reward for delaying your gratification.
-For a hypothetical example, if you manage to save $100,000 by age 35, and keep that amount for retirement at age 65 in a globally diversified stock investment generating 15% per year (a rate that was surpassed using simulated investments of globally diversified stock portfolios), you get rewarded with growth to $6.6M, or $3M after discounting the amount by annual inflation of 3%.
-This amount is likely to provide income to cover all of your expenses forever.
+For a hypothetical example, if you manage to save $200,000 by age 35, and keep that amount for retirement at age 75 in a globally diversified stock investment generating 9% per year (a rate that was surpassed using investments of globally diversified stock portfolios), you get rewarded with growth to $6.3M, or $2.1M after discounting the amount by annual inflation of 3%.
+This amount, along with social security, and can provide income to cover all of your expenses forever.
 At that point, you can use your time for whatever makes you happiest.

 - Free up time gradually during life.
 Retirement doesn’t have to be a transition from working full time to not working at all.
 Once you accumulate substantial savings, you can work less and start depending on small & sustainable withdrawals from your investments.
 For example, if your portfolio allows for sustainable 4% withdrawals, you can start living off of, say 2%-3%, leaving some cushion for unexpected expenses + allowing the money to keep growing for the day you would want or need to work even less or stop working completely.